khered20/Dial2MSA-Verified/README.md

 The evaluation was conducted using the Bilingual Evaluation Understudy (BLEU) and chrF++ metrics, employing the multi-reference SacreBLEU implementation [post-2018-call](https://aclanthology.org/W18-6319/).

 This is an example code for model evaluation using multi-reference translations in the [`Dial2MSA_Evaluation.ipynb`](https://github.com/khered20/Dial2MSA-Verified/blob/main/Dial2MSA_Evaluation.ipynb).
-Both `test_pred_egy.txt` and `test_pred_allDialects8000.txt` are fake prediction files for usage demonstrations.
+Both `test_pred_egy.txt` and `test_pred_allDialects8000.txt` are sample prediction files intended for demonstration purposes.

 ### Requirements